A. Michael Noll

 1963 M.E.E. from New York University, New York, USA.

-1961 onwards Started basic research at Bell Labs in Murray Hill, New Jerse, which lasted for the next fifteen years.
+1961 onwards Basic research at Bell Labs in Murray Hill, NJ, for 15 years.

-1965 “Computer-Generated Pictures” , with Bela Julesz, (early USA digital computer art exhibit), Howard Wise Gallery, New York City, U.S.A.
-“Gaussian-Quadratic,” “Vertical-Horizontal Number Three,” “Computer Composition With Lines,” and “Ninety Parallel Sinusoids.”
+1965 “Computer-Generated Pictures” , with Bela Julesz, (first USA digital computer art exhibit), Howard Wise Gallery, New York City, U.S.A.
+Works include “Gaussian-Quadratic”, “Vertical-Horizontal Number Three”, “Computer Composition With Lines”, and “Ninety Parallel Sinusoids.”

-1965 “Computer-Art Exhibit.”, (with Vaughn Mason’s analogue computer art), Fall Joint Computer Conference, Las Vegas, U.S.A.
+1965 “Computer-Art Exhibition”, (with Vaughn S. Mason’s analogue computer art), Fall Joint Computer Conference, Las Vegas, U.S.A.

-1965 Composed one of the earliest stereoscopic computer-animated movies, with separate images for the left and right eyes – “Four-Dimensional Hyperobjects” & “Computer-Generated Ballet” .
+1965 Earliest stereoscopic computer-animated movies, with separate images for the left and right eyes – “Four-Dimensional Hyperobjects” & “Computer-Generated Ballet” .

-1967 “Computergrafik” (organized by M. Krampen) Galarie im Hause Behr, Stuttgart, Germany.
+1967 Participates in “Computergrafik” (organized by Martin Krampen), Galerie im Hause Behr, Stuttgart, and studio f in Ulm, Germany.

 1968 “Cybernetic Serendipity.”
-Institute for Contemporary Arts, London, England.
+Institute for Contemporary Arts, London, UK.

 1968 Composed the main-title animation sequence “Incredible Machine” for award-winning movie by Owen Murphy Productions for the American Telephone & Telegraph Company.